History: First Issued: February 9, 1999. Last Revised: April 14, 2020.

 4. DIRECTORY INFORMATION

 4.1 The University may disclose “directory information” without student consent.
-Directory information consists of a student’s name, preferred email address, campus and home mailing address(es) on file with the Registrar, enrollment status (e.g., full-time or part-time), grade level (freshman, sophomore, etc), preferred telephone number, major field of study, dates of attendance, and honors, degrees and awards received, weight and height of student-athletes, participation in officially recognized activities and sports, and most recent educational institution attended.
+Directory information consists of a student’s name, preferred email address, enrollment status (e.g., full-time or part-time), grade level (freshman, sophomore, etc), major field of study, dates of attendance, and honors, degrees and awards received, weight and height of student-athletes, participation in officially recognized activities and sports, and most recent educational institution attended.
 For students residing in University-owned or leased housing facilities, the University may also designate as “directory information” a student’s local and permanent addresses and age for the limited purpose of responding to requests from the United States Census Bureau as part of census data collection.

 5. PRIVACY OF RECORDS